brianegan/flutter_architecture_samples/example/redux/README.md

     - `container` Widgets can be tested to ensure they generate the correct `ViewModel`.
     - `presentation` Widgets can be tested by passing in fake data and making assertions against the Widget rendered with that data.
   * Integration Tests
-    - Run the app and drive it using the `flutter_driver`.
+    - Run the app and drive it using flutter_driver `flutter drive --target test_driver/todo_app.dart`.
     - Use the "Page Object Model" pattern to make the tests easier to read and maintain.